 This information is for those ACP holders who have applied for an Angolan Special Permit (‘ASP’) through VFS.
+See our press release on this issue here.

 * As soon as you receive your ASP permit, please make a copy, for safekeeping.*